guybedford/require-css/README.md

 This option is also not compatible with the `separateCSS` option.

-### Stubbing CSS Module
+### Excluding the CSS Module in Production

-The RequireJS `stubModules` option allows the `css` plugin to be excluded in production when dynamic CSS requires are not going to be made (which is also entirely viable for certain use cases).
+When dynamic CSS requires are not going to be made in production, a minimal version of RequireCSS can be written by setting a pragma for the build:

-The RequireJS Optimizer Configuration for this is:

 ```javascript
 {